0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

+The line between userland and compiler is important, as it represents what you can and can't change day-to-day.

-Go has an excellent garbage collector for automatically managing memory.
+For instance, Go has an splendid garbage collector for automatically managing memory.
 But if you want more control, perhaps you need to operate in an environment where a garbage collector is not desirable, such as webassembly, you have no option but to bring all of the go runtime with you, because it is bound up in the compiler.

-In this specific case, there is a fork of the compiler, tinygo, that addresses some of these problems with working with go and webassembly.
+In this specific usecase, there is a fork of the compiler, tinygo, that addresses some of these problems with working with go and WebAssembly.

-But this graph isn't actually to scale, let me fix it.
+This graph isn't actually to scale, let me fix it.

 ---